volution/kawipiko/documentation/readme.rst

 -------

 The following is a list of the most important features that are currently missing and are planed to be implemented:

-* support for HTTPS;  (although for HTTPS it is strongly recommended to use a dedicated TLS terminator like HAProxy_;)

 * support for custom HTTP response headers (for specific files, for specific folders, etc.);  (currently only ``Content-Type``, ``Content-Length``, ``Content-Encoding`` and optionally ``ETag`` is included;  additionally ``Cache-Control: public, immutable, max-age=3600`` and a few security related headers are also included;)